mattermost/mattermost-developer-documentation/site/content/integrate/apps/structure/call/_index.md

 | `oauth2`{{<compass-icon icon-star "Field will not be populated by default">}}                   | {{<newtabref title="OAuth2Context" href="https://pkg.go.dev/github.com/mattermost/mattermost-plugin-apps/apps#OAuth2Context">}} | (Expansion)                                                                         |

 {{<note "Expanded metadata fields" "icon-star" "Fields will not be populated by default">}}
 The data in these fields will not be populated by default.
+The originating call's `expand` values, and the call session's permissions determine what fields are populated.
 For more information on expanding metadata in the request context, see the [Call metadata]({{<ref "call-metadata">}}) page.
 {{</note>}}

 An example context field looks like this: